Mama June Shannon Backslides On 328-Pound Weight Loss After Gastric Sleeve

 Another star who reportedly lost a dramatic amount of weight after gastric sleeve surgery is singer Mariah Carey, who allegedly lost 30 pounds after bariatric surgery.

 So will Mama June maintain her stunning weight loss?
-She’ll chronicle her journey on season 2 of From Not to Hot, which premieres June 15 on WE TV.
+She’ll chronicle her journey on Season 2 of From Not to Hot, which premieres June 15 on WE TV.